Google Stadia is lying about 4K games quality - 9to5Google

 Google’s Phil Harrison explicitly said that all games will be running at 4K 60fps, but Destiny 2 and Red Dead Redemption 2 simply don’t.
 Rather, they’re upscaled to meet that.

-Worse yet, there was a tweet that seemingly confirmed Red Dead Redemption 2 would run at 4K, but that tweet has since been deleted.
+Worse yet, there was a tweet that seemingly confirmed Red Dead Redemption 2 would run at 4K, but that tweet was swiftly deleted.
+Presumably Google was quick to prevent what would have been a blatant lie from being on its account knowing that the game was at a lower resolution.

 Google clearly has the power to fix this, and I genuinely hope they do.

 I can forgive Stadia for some of its shortcomings for now because, whether Google wants to admit it or not, the service is essentially in beta right now.
+In fact, as new as the service is, the quality of games as it stands is pretty decent.
 Stadia won’t matter for a year.
-But if Google thinks it can blatantly lie about the quality of its games like this, they’re wrong.

 More on Google Stadia: